 Trim the shirt

 Put on the shirt and put a mark just below the elbow on one arm.
 The shirt I used tended to shrink a bit as I worked on it, so mark it slightly lower than you think you need.
 Take the shirt off and cut off the sleeve, then use that to cut a matching length on the second sleeve.

 Next, cut off the collar.
 Don't make it "tidy," and be careful not to cut off too much.
 It's not a lo-cut T-shirt.
 Also, remove the label from the manufacturer.
 That's not Harley.
 We need to trim the bottom, but that's best left until we have finished the top painting and logo.

 Put the cardboard inside the t-shirt.
 Take the crimson fabric ink.
-It's pretty thick, so you will need to dilute it a bit with water.
-Don't overdo it!
+It's pretty thick, so you must dilute it with water.
+Don't overdo it - just a small amount!
 Test it on the pieces you cut from the sleeve.

 Notice the eyedropper?
 You will use that next.
 Fill it with some water, then drip it lightly along the edges of the red.
 If you look closely at the reference photos from the movie, the edges are blurred like this, not clean.
 You can also use the sponge brush to encourage blurring.
 Here's how mine looked - I was happy with it:

 Do the same blurring on the sleeve edges, let it dry, then repeat the process on the back of the shirt.

 With this messy red, it already looks better than the manufactured shirts with their nice, clean machined lines!